 - Strict rules for drawing City Council districts will focus on keeping neighborhoods together and ban the drawing of districts to advantage any politician or political party.

-If the measure succeeds, Long Beach will give citizens a true voice in our democracy by implementing one of the strongest redistricting reforms in the country.
+With the passage of Measure DDD, Long Beach will give citizens a true voice in our democracy by implementing one of the strongest redistricting reforms in the country.
 The charter amendment will create a citizen-led redistricting process that will empower a broad cross-section of residents without ties to the City Council to draw districts that put the needs of our communities first.